 Cardiovascular disease is a major cause of morbidity and mortality in both men and women with type 1 and type 2 diabetes.
+In patients with type 1 diabetes, intensive glycemic control results in a robust reduction in cardiovascular disease.
+However, intensive glycemic control does not have a major impact in reducing cardiovascular disease in patients with type 2 diabetes.
+Metformin and perhaps pioglitazone and SGLT2 inhibitors decrease cardiovascular disease in patients with type 2 diabetes to a greater extent than other treatment modalities.
+In patients with type 2 diabetes other risk factors including, hypertension and dyslipidemia, play a major role in inducing cardiovascular disease, and control of these risk factors is paramount.

-In patients with diabetes, risk factors, such as hypertension and dyslipidemia, play a major role in inducing cardiovascular disease.
-To prevent cardiovascular disease control of these risk factors is paramount.
-In patients with type 1 diabetes in good glycemic control the lipid profile is very similar to the general population.
-In contrast, in patients with type 2 diabetes, even with good glycemic control, there are frequently lipid abnormalities including elevated serum triglycerides and non-HDL cholesterol and decreased HDL levels.
-The increase in serum triglycerides is primarily due to increased hepatic production of VLDL but a decrease in the clearance of triglyceride rich lipoproteins may also contribute.
-The decrease in HDL is associated with the increase in serum triglycerides.
-LDL levels are typically in the normal range but an increase in small dense LDL is commonly observed.
+In patients with type 1 diabetes in good glycemic control, the lipid profile is very similar to the general population.
+In contrast, in patients with type 2 diabetes, even with good glycemic control there are frequently lipid abnormalities (elevated triglycerides and non-HDL cholesterol, decreased HDL, and an increase in small dense LDL).
 In both type 1 and type 2 diabetes poor glycemic control increases triglyceride levels and decreases HDL levels with only modest effects on LDL cholesterol levels.
-Poor glycemic control leads to a decrease in lipoprotein lipase activity and a delay in the clearance of triglyceride rich lipoproteins.

 Extensive studies have demonstrated that statins decrease cardiovascular disease in patients with diabetes.
 Treatment with high doses of potent statins reduces cardiovascular events to a greater extent than low dose statin therapy.
 Adding fibrates or niacin to statin therapy has not been shown to further decrease cardiovascular events.
 In contrast, a recent study has shown that the combination of a statin and ezetimibe does result in a greater decrease in cardiovascular events than statins alone.
 Current recommendations indicate that most patients with diabetes should be on statin therapy.

-INTRODUCTION
+INTRODUCTION: